 Undoubtedly, the decline is in part due to the inexorable rise of online shopping and traditional retailers’ struggling to adapt to our new digital culture.
 Although, paradoxically, the demand for physical outlets continues, with ecommerce giants like Amazon and Alibaba starting to invest in physical stores.

-In this article I’ll look at three ways that digital technologies can help to alleviate the downturn of our high streets, but firstly let’s look, fleetingly, at some other ways to stop the familiar ‘High Street Apocalypse’ headlines.
+In this article I’ll look at three ways that digital technologies can help to alleviate the decline of the high street, but firstly let’s look, fleetingly, at some other ways to stop the familiar ‘High Street Apocalypse’ headlines.

 Support The Businesses